 Excessive light pollution is even becoming a problem in larger rural areas.
 If steps aren’t taken to reduce pollution, gazing up at the stars may quickly become a pastime for many.

 Below, we’ll highlight important measures you can take to manage outdoor lighting.
-Measures that make a galactic difference.
+Measures that make a a world of difference.
 Every little bit counts and now is the time to promote dark skies.

 There are many reasons people choose to implement outdoor lights – illuminating for safety, security, architecture, or just because.
 While there’s no way to fully eliminate outdoor lighting, there are a number of ways to cut down on the light pollution levels in your area and it can start with the just one light bulb.